Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 ## Methods

 There are several ways to debug a system design that include the PS, PL, and AI Engine or an AI Engine only design.
 Each method has the intended goal to help debug practice.
+The following are some debug methodlogies that helps analyzing the design and take decisions to improve.

+Use the design files from `<tutorial_path>/09-debug-walkthrough/cmd_src` and create a system project manually in Unified Vitis IDE using the steps mentioned in [Port a Command Line Project to a Vitis IDE System Project](./CreateIDESystemProj.md).

+## Methods

+There are several ways to debug a system design that include the PS, PL, and AI Engine or an AI Engine only design.
+Each method has the intended goal to help debug practice.
 The following are debug methodologies that help with analyzing the design and making improvements.

 ## Debug Methodologies